s626ch/system24-custom/README.md

 # system24-custom

-a modification of a tui-style discord theme that was inspired by the [spicetify text theme](https://github.com/spicetify/spicetify-themes/tree/master/text).
+a modification of a tui-style discord theme that was inspired by the [spicetify text theme](https://github.com/spicetify/spicetify-themes/tree/master/text) the updates to this are somewhat independent of the upstream parent repository, as it still grabs whatever css file they push

 ![modified screenshot](/7YVeICYGuY.png)